 The obligation to fit the ‘humanitarian narrative’ frequently results in the silencing of refugee experiences and the framing of refugees as suffering victims; this has long acted as a barrier to understanding refugee communities and their perceptions of diverse encounters.
-To challenge these assumptions, creative writing workshops with refugees and local communities will offer a critical space for participants to simultaneously document, trace and resist experiences of and responses to displacement.
-In addition to reflecting on their own journeys and personal encounters, participants will also explore how their stories connect – in time, style and motif – with those of others, from the present and the past.
+To challenge these assumptions, creative writing workshops with refugees and local communities are offering a critical space for participants to simultaneously document, trace and resist experiences of and responses to displacement.
+In addition to reflecting on their own journeys and personal encounters, participants are also exploring how their stories connect – in time, style and motif – with those of others, from the present and the past.
 By presenting these connected stories to a wide range of audiences in the Middle East and the UK, the project aims to challenge the image of the individual suffering refugee with evidence of the creative resistance and resilience of different communities and traditions of refugees and hosts.

 Click here to read our ‘Reflections from the Field‘ blog series, here to read our ‘Representations of Displacement‘ series, and here to view and listen to our ‘Creative Archive‘.